datopian/ckan-cloud-operator/README.md

 ## Usage

-Use the help message of the different commands for the reference documentation and usage examples
+Use the CLI help messages or the [CLI source code](ckan_cloud_operator/cli.py) for the reference documentation and usage examples.

 ```
 ckan-cloud-operator --help
+ckan-cloud-operator deis-instance --help
+.
+.
 ```

 Start a bash shell with completion